-Choosing the right material for solar mounting structures is critical for durability, cost efficiency, and long-term performance.
-Two of the most commonly used materials are galvanized steel and aluminium, each offering different advantages depending on project requirements.
+Choosing the right material for solar mounting structures is critical for long-term performance, cost efficiency, and structural reliability.
+The two most commonly used materials—galvanized steel and aluminium—offer different advantages depending on project scale, environmental conditions, and budget.

-This guide compares galvanized steel and aluminium for solar mounting systems to help buyers select the most suitable option.
+This guide compares galvanized steel and aluminium to help buyers, engineers, and project developers select the most suitable solution.

 Why Material Selection Matters in Solar Projects